Can't Be Really Gone: Content

-The song is a ballad where the narrator observes the various items that his lover has left behind.
-He tells himself that she "can't be really gone" if she has left behind an unfinished book and her favorite shoes.

-Music video

-The music video premiered on CMT on October 28, 1995, when CMT named it a "Hot Shot", and was directed and produced by Sherman Halsey.
-It features McGraw performing the song in a room, with an orchestra behind him, and showing people in their everyday lives.
-At the end of the video, there was a hotline number for the Minnie Pearl Cancer Foundation.
+"Can't Be Really Gone" is a ballad about a man observing the items left behind in his house by a former lover.

 Critical reception

 Stephen Thomas Erlewine and Thom Jurek, in their review of the album, said that McGraw delivered the song with sincerity, and that it and other similar songs showed his artistic growth over Not a Moment Too Soon, his last album.

 Chart positions

 "Can't Be Really Gone" re-entered the U.S. Billboard Hot Country Singles & Tracks as an official single at number 67 for the week of October 21, 1995.